salokr/salokr.github.io/index.md

 - **Machine Learning:** Continual Learning

 ## News
+- **[Nov.
+2025]** There’s an exciting update waiting until graduation.
+For now, I’m focused on wrapping up my PhD.
+- **[Nov.
+2025]** Successfully defended my PhD proposal defense.
+Thanks to all the committee members and Prof. Yao for their positive response, kind words, and encouragement.
+- **[Aug.
+2025]** Finished my internship at Adobe.
+We built an evaluation protocol for agent-based solutions in NLP.
+I'm looking forward to our paper being accepted 🤞.
+- **[July 2025]** Our paper "Instruction-Tuning LLMs for Event Extraction with Annotation Guidelines" has been accepted at ACL-2025.
+Congratulations to Sweta and Professor Yao.
+- **[May 2025]** Began my internship at Adobe with Yunyao Li.
+Excited to work on agentic AI and its application to NLP.
 - **[May 2025]** I was awarded the **Outstanding GTA award** 🎉 Thanks to my advisor, Prof. Yao, for the support and recommendation 🙏.
 - **[Apr.
 2025]** Check out our new preprint with a first dive on prompt optimization with LRMs like DeepSeek-R1 and o1: [Revisiting Prompt Optimization with Large Reasoning
 Models—A Case Study on Event Extraction](https://arxiv.org/pdf/2504.07357).